Fingal’s Cave: Legends and Inspiration Near the Scottish Sea

 Fingal’s Cave is a natural feature located on the island of Staffa, in the Inner Hebrides, Scotland.
-It has been stated that during the 18th century AD, Staffa was inhabited by 16 people.
-Today, however, no one lives on the island, and it would probably be left alone, if it were not for the existence of Fingal’s Cave.
+During the 18th century, Staffa was inhabited by 16 people.
+Now, no one lives on the island, and it would probably be forgotten, if it were not for the existence of the spectacular site called Fingal’s Cave.

-This sea cave has been able to draw tourists to the deserted island due to several factors.
-Apart from being a geological marvel, Fingal’s Cave is also said to be an important site in Irish legends.
-Another of the cave’s claims to fame is that, despite being in an uninhabited part of the world, it has been visited by a number of well-known figures over the centuries, and that it had even served as the inspiration for a concert overture.
+This sea cave has been able to draw tourists to the deserted island for several reasons.
+Apart from being a geological marvel, Fingal’s Cave is also an important site in Irish legends.
+Another of the cave’s claims to fame is that, despite being in an uninhabited part of the world, it has been visited by a number of well-known figures over the centuries, and it even served as the inspiration for a concert overture.

 Basalt columns inside Fingal's Cave.
 (CC BY-SA 2.0 )

-It is due to these colonnades that Fingal’s Cave is considered as one of the most spectacular sea caves in the world.
+These colonnades make Fingal’s Cave one of the most stunning sea caves in the world.
 As the colonnades of lava in the middle layer cooled, they “contracted towards each of a series of equally spaced centers” and “solidified into prismatic columns”.
 The columns that were produced normally had between three to eight sides, with six being the most common.